 Although the condition of your current water heater is something to consider, the biggest factor in your decision should be its age.

-The average life expectancy of a water heater is 8-15 years depending on usage, maintenance, water quality and a number of other factors—and less if you have really hard water—so if yours is older you’ll want to consider replacing it.
+The average life expectancy of a water heater is 8-15 years depending on usage, maintenance, water quality and a number of other factors—and less if you have really hard water.
+If your unit is older than 15 years you’ll want to consider replacing it.

 If your unit is younger than that but not brand-new (or covered under warranty), consider the cost of a potential repair versus the condition of your heater—which predicts the lifespan you can expect it to have.
 Some things to think about:

 1) Have you done the required annual maintenance—that is, flushed sediment out of the heater every single year?
 Here’s how.
 If you haven’t, and you have hard water, you should expect to replace it on the shy end of 10 years.

 2) How many people are in your household?
 If you’ve got a Brady Bunch situation at your house, your water heater will age faster than that of your childless neighbors.
 It’s a natural result of heavy use.

 3) Have you had to repair it before?
 It might be worth preserving a reliable, efficient unit for a minor repair, but multiple repairs on the same unit quickly add up to the cost of buying new.

 4) Has a minor leak been getting worse for some time?
-That’s normal, but it’s typically a sign that the end is near.
+That’s typically a sign that the end is near.